Cats (musical): Mungojerrie and Rumpleteazer

 In the original London production, Mungojerrie and Rumpleteazer were characters in their own right and sang their eponymous song themselves as a singsong-style duet.
 When the show transferred to Broadway, the song was instead sung in the third-person, with Mungojerrie and Rumpleteazer as puppets being magically controlled by Mr. Mistoffelees.
 Their number was also rewritten to be faster and more upbeat, alternating between vaudeville-style verses and a "manic patter" section.
 Eventually, the Broadway version of the song was rewritten to allow Mungojerrie and Rumpleteazer to once again sing their own song as full characters.

 Rum Tum Tugger

 The 2014 London revival introduced several modernisations to the show.
 Rum Tum Tugger was reworked from a ladies-man rockstar to a breakdancing street cat.
 His eponymous musical number was also turned into a rap.
-The 2015 Australian tour and 2015 Paris production also used the new version of the character; however, the 2016 Broadway revival did not.
+The 2015 Australian tour and 2015 Paris production also used the new version of the character; however, the 2016 Broadway revival, and other subsequent productions thereafter, did not.